The Two Massive Benefits of Written Goals for Real Estate Investors

 Step 1 of Tony Robbins’ Ultimate Success Formula is to know your outcome.
-He says clarity is power because where focus goes, energy flows.
+He says clarity is power because, where focus goes, energy flows.
 Once you define and write down a desired goal or outcome and make it your main point of focus, you will begin to – almost automatically – take the right action to achieve it.
-Therefore, writing down our goals gives us something to focus on, which allows us to narrow down the actions required to achieve our desired outcome.
+Therefore, writing down our investment goals and real estate strategies gives us something to focus on, which allows us to narrow down the actions required to achieve our desired outcome.

 I can tell that we have a lot of Tony Robbins’ fans in the Facebook community.
-Not only did the overwhelming majority (46 out of 51 responses) of active investors say that writing down goals is very important, but they also believe that they benefit from having written goals because it allows them to focus and take the right action that will lead them to achieving their goal.
+Not only did the overwhelming majority (46 out of 51 responses) of active real estate entrepreneurs say that writing down real estate investing goals is very important, but they also believe that they benefit from having written goals because it allows them to focus and take the right action that will lead them to achieve their goal.

 That being said, the poll is closed and here are the results:

 I think the quote that sums up the benefits of written investment goals in regards to focus is from Youseff Semaan, who said “If I don’t write my goals down, they remain thoughts in my head.
 By writing them down, they become tangible!”